21015 Blog 1200×675

 • Focusing on form.
 I use toe to head checks to ensure that my movements are effective.

 • Approaching the session with curiosity.
 Instead of setting expectations, be curious.
-Ask yourself I wonder what I can do today?
+Ask yourself, “I wonder what I can do today?”

 Practicing the above is easier said than done.
-Most athletes, including myself, will find it very difficult to ignore the numbers – but it’s important to try.
+Most athletes, including myself, find it difficult to ignore the numbers – but it’s important to try.
 Focusing on the numbers can not only be discouraging, it can actually impede your performance.

 Most of the time the numbers aren’t encouraging, as we perceive them as either too low or too high.
 This may cause you to push too hard at the start, resulting in the “fly and die” scenario.
-It can also cause you to start off too conservatively and miss your best effort on the day.
+It can also cause you to start too conservatively and miss your best effort on the day.

 • My HR is too high.